 The deadline for applying for a Training Contract is 31 December each year.

 Where will I be based during my Training Contract?

-Our trainees are normally based in Lincoln however you may be expected to do a seat in Boston, Skegness, Nottingham, Sleaford and/or one of our smaller offices.
-We do not offer seats in Northampton.
+Our trainees are normally based in Lincoln however you may be expected to do a seat in anyone of our other offices excluding Northampton.

 Do you have a workplace scheme?

 Can I apply for a Training Contract if I haven’t studied law at University?

 We welcome applications from students with degrees from all types of disciplines from a variety of Universities.
-You would need to have completed your GDL or LPC before you started working for us as a Trainee.
+We will also consider applications from SQE candidates as well as those following the traditional route to qualification.

 How soon do I need to apply for a Training Contract?

-We normally recruit 2 years in advance so we would expect to receive your Training Contract application before 31 December two years’ prior to the date you are applying to start your Training Contract.
+We normally recruit 2 years in advance so we would expect to receive your Training Contract application before 31 December, two years’ prior to the date you would start your Training Contract.

 What seats would I be most likely to take during my Training Contract and would I have a choice as to which seats I take?

 How long would I stay in each seat?

 This depends on the needs of the business.
-You would always spend a minimum of 6 months in each seat but some people stay for one full year in some of the seats.
+We try not to let anyone have less than three months in each area but some people stay for one full year in some of the seats.